 Both Luka and Trae had amazing seasons with the Dallas Mavericks and Atlanta Hawks respectfully, but would they have the same impact if they weren’t traded for one another.
 According to the ESPN’s Trade Machine, if Luka was a member of the Atlanta Hawks he would increase the team’s projected wins by 2 and if Young was a member of the Mavericks their projected wins would decrease by 3.

-We will see how the voters will lean with this year’s decision that will be announced on June 24th in Los Angeles at the NBA awards.
+We will see how the voters will lean with this year’s discussion that will be announced on June 24th in Los Angeles at the NBA awards.